-Computer Programming Technology provides professional study of commuter programming software and techniques.
+Computer Programming Technology provides professional study of computer programming software and techniques.
 Learners are taught necessary skills to research, document and develop program applications within the object-oriented programming environments.
 The complete dynamic software development life cycle -- from developing initial algorithms, pseudo-code, graphical user interfaces, documenting code, coding and testing, to maintaining designed applications -- is stressed.

 Applications are developed using HTML and XHTML, Visual Basic and Java.
 Database design is extended through the integration of the Structural Query Language (SQL) and Visual Basic for Application (VBA) programming language.
 Study is further directed toward developing critical thinking, problem-solving and communication skills required in order to provide ethical solutions in business, education and industry.

 This course covers the basic steps of database application development.
 Using Microsoft Access database software, the learner develops database tables, queries, forms and reports to create working Access database application.